gocodebox/lifterlms/docs/documentation-standards.md

 + Summary
 + Description (Optional)
-+ Links and References (as an example use `@see` to referenece a super class when documenting a sub class)
++ Links and References (as an example use `@see` to reference a super class when documenting a sub class)
 + Changelog

 ```